urbandrone/silux/README.md

 ### Documentation

-Have a look into the [📖 wiki](https://github.com/urbandrone/silux/wiki/Documentation)!
+Have a look into the [📖 API docs](https://github.com/urbandrone/silux/wiki/Documentation)!

-If you haven't used [Sibilisp](https://github.com/urbandrone/sibilisp) or [Sibilant](https://github.com/jbr/sibilant) before, check them out, both are really cool and fun. 😎
+If you haven't used [Sibilisp](https://github.com/urbandrone/sibilisp) or [Sibilant](https://github.com/jbr/sibilant) before, check them out, both are fun to use 😎

 ------